ellifriends/wp-ef-foundation/readme.md

 This plugin contains some helper functions:

-- `asset('path/to/file')` will return the path to a file in the `assets` directory in the theme.
+- `asset('path/to/file')` will return the url path to a file in the `assets` directory in the theme.
 There are a second optional argument that will change the directory to look in, default is `assets`
-- `mix('path/to/file')` will check the content of `mix-manifest.json` and return the right file version or the file if it don't exists.
+- `mix('path/to/file')` will check the content of `mix-manifest.json` and return the versioned file url or the file url without version if it don't exists.
 There are a second optional argument that will change the directory to look in, default is `assets`

 ## License